Take Care of Yourself

 Who Should Be on My Health Care Team?

+Finding a health care team that is knowledgeable about HIV care is an important step in managing your care and treatment.
 Your HIV health care provider should lead your health care team.
 That person will help you determine which HIV medicines are best for you, prescribe antiretroviral therapy (ART), monitor your progress, and partner with you in managing your health.
 He or she can also help put you in touch with other types of providers who can address your needs.
 Your primary HIV health care provider may be a medical doctor (MD or DO), nurse practitioner (NP), or a physician assistant (PA).

 In addition to your HIV health care provider, your health care team may include other health care providers, allied health care professionals, and social service providers who are experts in taking care of people living with HIV.
 These professionals include: